IhabMohamed/U-MPPI/README.md

 We will upload the complete project as soon as we finish polishing and upgrading the base code.
 Be ready :-)

-In the meantime, please refer to our baseline repository, namely [(namely, MPPI)](https://github.com/IhabMohamed/log-MPPI_ros).
+In the meantime, please refer to our baseline repository, namely [MPPI](https://github.com/IhabMohamed/log-MPPI_ros).

 ### Primary code maintainer:
 Ihab S. Mohamed and Junhong Xu (e-mail: {mohamedi, xu14}@iu.edu)\